-The First World War ended in 1918 with the signing of an armistice which stopped all fighting at 11:00am on 11 November that year.
-The following year a Peace conference was held in Paris to negotiate the terms of peace for Europe and the world.
-As a result of this conference, the Treaty of Versailles was drafted which officially ended the war between Germany and the Allied countries.
-Unfortunately, the peace that many hoped for did not last.
-In 1933 Adolf Hitler became chancellor of Germany and his Nazi party which had been established in 1920, began to seize power.
-Hitler wanted to expand his military, economic and political power which went against the terms of the Treaty of Versailles.
+The First World War ended in 1918 with the signing of an armistice which stopped all fighting at 11.00 am on 11 November that year.
+The following year a Peace Conference was held in Paris to negotiate the terms of peace for Europe and the world.
+As a result of this conference the Treaty of Versailles was drafted which officially ended war between Germany and the Allied countries.
+Unfortunately the peace that many hoped for did not last.
+In 1933 Adolf Hitler became Chancellor of Germany and his Nazi party, which had been established in 1920, began to seize power.
+Hitler wanted to expand his military, economic and political power, which went against the terms of the Treaty of Versailles.
 He sent his troops into the Rhineland in March 1936 and later that year formed an Axis with Italy.
 In March 1938 Hitler annexed Austria and in March 1939 German troops marched into Czechoslovakia.

 On the other side of the world, Japan had similar ideas for dominating Asia.
 European nations such as Britain, France and the Netherlands had ruled colonies in Asia and the Pacific, sometimes for centuries.
 Japan wanted to establish an Asian empire and take control of countries with valuable natural resources like oil and rubber.
-In 1931, Japan began its campaign for dominance in the region when it invaded Manchuria.
-In 1937, Japanese forces invaded China.
-The Chinese fought the Japanese in China and Manchuria, with support from America and the Soviet Union in a war that lasted until the Japanese surrendered at the conclusion of the Second World War in 1945.
+In 1931 Japan began its campaign for dominance in the region when it invaded Manchuria.
+In 1937 Japanese forces invaded China.
+The Chinese fought the Japanese in China and Manchuria, with support from the United States of America (US) and the Soviet Union, in a war that lasted until the Japanese surrendered at the conclusion of the Second World War in 1945.

-With so many British and Australian troops committed to the fighting in Europe and the Mediterranean, the Asia Pacific region was left vulnerable.
-In December 1941 Japan made its move with surprise attacks on the Malayan peninsula and Pearl Harbour in Hawaii.
-On 8 December 1941, as families sat around listening to the wireless at home Australia’s Prime Minister John Curtin announced that Australia was at war with Japan with the words, “…this is the gravest hour of our history.”
-In the years that followed, Australian and Allied forces fought fierce battles with the Japanese for control of Asia and the Pacific.
-The first four months of the war in the Pacific became some of the most devastating in Australia’s wartime history.
+With so many British and Australian troops committed to the fighting in Europe and the Mediterranean, the Asia-Pacific region was left vulnerable.
+In December 1941 Japan made its move with surprise attacks on the Malayan peninsula and Pearl Harbor in Hawaii.
+On 8 December 1941, as families sat around listening to the wireless at home, Australia's Prime Minister John Curtin announced that Australia was at war with Japan with the words, "… this is the gravest hour of our history".
+In the years that followed, Australian and other Allied forces fought fierce battles with the Japanese for control of Asia and the Pacific.
+The first four months of the war in the Pacific became some of the most devastating in Australia's wartime history.

 Learning activity 1

-The transcript of the Prime Minister’s speech is at the end of this book or you can listen to the speech at the National Film and Sound Archive website.
+The transcript of the Prime Minister's speech is at the back of this book, or you can listen to the speech at the National Film and Sound Archive website.